muhammedkamel/rabbitmq/README.md

-# almatar/rabbitmq - ⚠️ DEPRECATED
+# almatar/rabbitmq - 📦 ARCHIVED

+> **📦 ARCHIVED REPOSITORY**
+> This repository has been archived and is now read-only.
+No further updates, bug fixes, or support will be provided.

 > **⚠️ This package is deprecated and no longer maintained.**
 > We recommend using [vladimir-yuldashev/laravel-queue-rabbitmq](https://github.com/vyuldashev/laravel-queue-rabbitmq) as a modern, actively maintained alternative.